How to Pack a Suitcase

 There are several methods used to pack with “cubes.”
 Approach #1 is to put like items together. i.e., all bottoms go in one cube, tops go in another cube, undergarments together in yet another cube, and so on.
 Approach #1 is the one I generally choose.

 I recently read about using cubes to manage outfits.
-If you don’t subscribe to the mix and match capsule wardrobe, I recommended above, using cubes to organize outfits may work for you.
+If you don’t subscribe to the mix-and-match capsule wardrobe I recommended above, using cubes to organize outfits may work for you.
 If you choose this approach for your packing, you will probably need many smaller cubes.

-Folding or Rolling
+Packing Method: Folding or Rolling

 However, for cotton or linen (button-down shirts and the like), you probably want to fold.
 You will have fewer wrinkles in the end.
 You may want to add tissue paper or plastic in between the creases to minimize fold lines when folding.

-Work From the Bottom Up
+How to Pack A Suitcase – Work From the Bottom Up

 You should use the space inside your shoes to hold your socks and other small items.
 Don’t let any space go to waste.
 Once you have a good base, work your way up, keeping the top of the suitcase for your most delicate items.
 Be sure to have any liquids in leak-proof bags.